 The Hoyt Arboretum was founded in 1928 in an effort to conserve endangered species in the Portland area.
 It is home to 2,300 species of trees and shrubs and has 12 miles of hiking trails.
 Plus, it’s conveniently located right outside of downtown Portland.

 You’ll want to spend a few hours enjoying the beautiful greenery here while strolling on the well-maintained trails.
 If you’re lucky (and quiet) you may get to enjoy some of the birds that inhabit the park as well!

 18. Snap Photos in Cathedral Park

 Cathedral Park is arguably the most beautiful park in all of Portland.
-It sits right at the base of the St. John’s Bridge.
+It sits right at the base of St. John’s Bridge.
 The park is aptly named due to the presence of the massive gothic cathedral-like bridge towers that are the highlight of the park.

 It’s a popular photo spot for engagements, newlyweds, new parents, and anyone else that just wants an incredible backdrop for their photoshoot.
 You really can’t find a better spot in the city.

 Of course, Cathedral Park is also a great place to lounge on the grass in the sunshine with a good book or some yummy snacks.
 It’s a popular place but large enough that you can find your own patch of grass.
 Just be sure you bring your camera to capture the bridge in all its beauty!

 19. Go Berry Picking

 If you are a fan of berries and want to find a socially distanced activity that is fun for the whole family, then take a trip to a u-pick farm!
 Sauvie Island (listed above) has several u-pick farm options that will allow you to pick your own berries while avoiding crowds.